Zacks Investment Research Lowers NGL Energy Partners (NYSE:NGL) to Hold

-Zacks Investment Research lowered shares of NGL Energy Partners (NYSE:NGL) from a buy rating to a hold rating in a research note issued to investors on Thursday, Zacks.com reports.
+Zacks Investment Research cut shares of NGL Energy Partners (NYSE:NGL) from a buy rating to a hold rating in a research note issued to investors on Wednesday morning, Zacks.com reports.

 According to Zacks, “NGL Energy Partners LP is a limited partnership operating a vertically-integrated propane business with three operating segments: retail propane; wholesale supply and marketing; and midstream.
 The Retail Propane segment engages in retail marketing, sale, and distribution of propane, including the sale and lease of propane tanks, equipment, and supplies to residential, agricultural, commercial, and industrial customers through customer service locations.
 The Wholesale Supply and Marketing segment supplies propane and other natural gas liquids, as well as provides related storage to retailers, wholesalers, and refiners.
 The Midstream segment involves in the delivery of propane from pipelines or trucks to propane terminals and transfers the propane to third-party transport trucks for delivery to retailers, wholesalers, or other consumers.
 NGL Energy Partners LP is headquartered in Tulsa, Oklahoma. “

-In other news, CEO H Michael Krimbill acquired 40,200 shares of the stock in a transaction dated Friday, November 12th.
-The stock was purchased at an average cost of $2.23 per share, with a total value of $89,646.00.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Insiders acquired 315,000 shares of company stock worth $626,302 in the last 90 days.
+In related news, CEO H Michael Krimbill purchased 40,200 shares of NGL Energy Partners stock in a transaction dated Friday, November 12th.
+The shares were bought at an average cost of $2.23 per share, for a total transaction of $89,646.00.
+The acquisition was disclosed in a document filed with the SEC, which is available at this link.
+Over the last 90 days, insiders bought 305,000 shares of company stock worth $608,502.

 About NGL Energy Partners